QuantMarineEcoLab/quantmarineecolab.github.io/team/index.md

 Our lab is made up of a collaborative and diverse team of scientists.
 We value and actively work to create a lab, university, and community that is more diverse, inclusive, and equitable.

+If you are interested in joining the lab, please [read through the process in our lab handbook](https://quantmarineecolab.github.io/lab-manual/04-recruitment.html).

 ## Current Lab Members

 {% include list.html data="members" component="portrait" filter="role == 'pi' and group != 'alumni'" %}